##

 function to create line

 graphs.
-Then, we use the x =
+We use the type = "l"

-arguments.
-Note, use the ‘l’ from ‘line’, not ‘1
+Note, use the ‘l’ from ‘line’, not ‘1 (one)’.

-If we want to compare the weights (one variable) of the different cars
+variables in a visual manner.
+If we want to compare the weights (one

-(the rows) in the mtcars dataset in a visual manner, we can use a
+dataset in a visual manner, we can use a

 barplot.

-Look up the characteristics of a barplot and see what it can be
+Look up the characteristics of a barplot and see what it can be used for on the R graph Gallery and Data to Viz websites.

 name <- c("Tom", "Nadia", "Anna", "Inge")